enPlace/top-weather-app/design/notes.md

 To do's :
-    add loading screen
-    what happens when there is an error getting user location what happens when a user says no to supplying user location
-            Answer: insert a simple message telling the user to put in a city then, for populate data function, clear out that Message

     change background depending on current weather

     style for larger screens,

     allow user to save places locally in the browser.
     Automatically save unit of measurement preference.